ericmathison/articles/understaning-require-in-ruby.md

 not actually contained in the current file.
 My initial attempts at using `require` left me a bit confused.
 Not until later did I realize that Ruby's `require` method sits atop something more organized and elegant than I had realized.
-It turns out that `require`s main use case is generally not one off, relative references to other random Ruby files as I had expected.
+It turns out that `require`'s main use case is generally not one off, relative references to other random Ruby files as I had expected.
 Instead, `require` is generally used to look in certain pre-determined directory locations for Ruby libraries.
 I had previously sort of assumed that a require